Now is the time to apply!

 Truman attracts students who excel both inside and outside the classroom.
 High school performance and standardized test scores are the foundation for admission decisions, yet our individual holistic review process involves consideration of an admission essay, special abilities, talents, and co-curricular involvement.
-The holistic review process is designed to identify students who are well-prepared to succeed at Truman.
 The Admission Committee looks deeper than your GPA and test scores to understand your past accomplishments, your interests and your potential.
 That holistic review continues when your application is considered for scholarships.
-Want to know more about the required parts of an admission application?
-Check out the freshman student application page.